rgschmitz1/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-I recently graduated with a MS in Computer Science and Systems graduate from the University of Washington - Tacoma.
+I recently graduated with a MS in Computer Science and Systems graduate from the University of Washington.
 My capstone project involed building cloud-native applications using open-source software (e.g. Kubernetes, OpenFaaS), as well as benchmarking and cost analysis of provisioning and running distributed workflows on Amazon Web Service.

 I live in the Pacific Northwest with my wife, daughters, and dogs.
 In my free time, I enjoy climbing, kayaking, home brewing, gardening, and programming.